EloiStree/2025_11_01_gdp_artillery_net_bullets/README.md

   * Any attack that harms civilians temporarily exposes the attacker’s position to others.
 * The mechanic encourages tactical play: operating inside civilian areas increases the risk of being tracked.

+  The topic of the hackathon is use the satellite date and not make a game.
+  So I am going to make a mini game then learn on the hackathon how to design the log based on sponsor data.